Magical Cats: Ancient History, Folklore, & Cats As the Witch’s Familiar

 The Import-ance of Cats

 Still other sources claim wild cats roamed the streets of ancient Mesopotamia and were used to rid homes of pests as early as 9500 BC!
 In addition, the skeleton of a cat was found in a tomb on the island of Cyprus.
 This is significant in that cats were not native to the island, which means they were imported.
 Import = important.
+In ancient Ireland and Britain, cats were sometimes believed to be fairies.
+They were referred to as the cait sidhe.

 Ancient Magical Cat Goddesses